 |HIST 331||American Material Culture|

-The minor in history requires successful completion of a minimum of six courses and 18 credits with an HIST prefix.
-Please see the public history department chairperson for more information.
-General guidelines regarding minors may be found in the Minors section of the catalog.
+The minor in History requires successful completion of a minimum of six courses and 18 credits with an HIST prefix.
+All course prerequisites must be met to be eligible to take the selected course for a minor.
+Please see an academic advisor for more information.
+Specific information regarding minor requirements may be found in the Academic Information section of the catalog.